From Monday 4 June 2018, learner drivers will be able to take driving lessons on motorways in England, Scotland and Wales.

 This will help to make sure more drivers know how to use motorways safely.

-At the moment, you can only have driving lessons on motorways after you’ve passed your driving test.
+At the moment, you can only have motorway lessons after you’ve passed your driving test.
 Some newly-qualified drivers take lessons through the voluntary Pass Plus scheme.

 How the change will work

 Learner drivers will need to be:

 - accompanied by an approved driving instructor

 - driving a car fitted with dual controls

 Any motorways lessons will be voluntary.
 It will be up to the driving instructor to decide when the learner driver is competent enough for them.

 Until the law changes, it’s still illegal for a learner driver to drive on a motorway.